JSmith01/vue-selectable/README.md

 extremely easy, all you need to implement object selection is few lines of code.
 It was designed after jQuery Selectable interaction, with some details borrowed from `angular-multiple-selection`.
 It supports plain mouse selection and adding to previously selected values with `Ctrl` key pressed during selection.
+Single items can be excluded from selection with Ctrl + click on them.
 Scrolling of document or some specified block while selecting is also supported now, but only on Y axis.

 ## Requirements